NicoJuicy/LearnML/faq.md

 If you are going to spend the time to study AI/ML then you might as well invest in an online degree which will greatly increase your career opportunities (and a requirement for most all AI/ML engineer positions).

+The best approach would be to find several job postings that look interesting to you and see what skills and tools they require.

 [How to Learn Machine Learning](https://aicoder.medium.com/how-to-learn-machine-learning-4ba736338a56)

 ## Recommended Tutorials and Books

 [AI Learning Resources](https://aicoder.medium.com/ai-learning-resources-b49da21fd3b8)

+Open source projects can be a good resume builder such as PyCaret, scikit-learn, etc. GitHub repos usually have a “good first issue” or "help wanted" tags on the Issues tab.
+It can be a bit of work but u should be able to find some open-source project that u can contribute to.

+It is also good to do some small projects yourself to create a portfolio that you can share on your own GitHub repos, even if it is just to fork and add some features/enhancements yourself to some small ML repo that you find interesting.

 ## How to access Safari Online?